 We also enjoy camping and post our trips on RV Home on the Road.
 We travel with our two cats, Savannah Rose and Dakota Blue so we'll include them in our pictures.

 This is a must if you are a US Citizen or permanent resident and 62 or older.
 This used to be called the Golden Age Pass but now it's America the Beautiful Federal Senior Pass.

 This pass may be obtained in person at a federal recreation site for $10 or through the mail using this application form.
 The cost of obtaining a Senior Pass through the mail is twenty dollars ($20).
 Ten ($10) for the Senior Pass and ten ($10) for processing the application.
+Beginning August 28, 2017 the price will increase to $80.
 Applicants must provide documentation of age and residency or citizenship.

 You will receive a 50 percent discount on some amenity fees charged for facilities and services such as camping, swimming, boat launch, and specialized interpretive services.
 It will not cover special recreation permit fees or fees charged by concessioners.

 Georgia State Parks have teamed up with Georgia Veterinary Medical Association to make healthy living a bit more fun for you and your pet.

 Turn in your "prescription" to a participating veterinarian for a free ParkPass for the day.

 If you've never camped before or don’t have camping gear, don’t let that stop you.
 You’ll find a First Time Campers Program at participating parks.
 You can borrow a family-sized tent and equipment.
 A park ranger will even help you set it up, provide some basic instructions and answer all your questions.
 So you can get comfortable and enjoy the great, outdoor experience.